-A job with many of the frustrations, disappointments, and occasional heartaches that jobs have.
+A job with many of the frustrations, disappointments, and heartaches that jobs have.

-– Small and mid-size galleries are in an unprecedented fight for survival, leaving them more reluctant than ever to take on new artists.
+• Small and mid-size galleries are in a desperate fight for survival, leaving them more reluctant than ever to take on new artists.
 For the first time in decades, more galleries close each year than open.

-– Commercial portraiture is tougher still.
-The 19th century is long gone, and few people are willing to sit for their portrait anymore.
-Yet portrait clients still expect to radiate life on canvas.
+• Commercial portraiture is even tougher.
+The 19th century is long gone, and few are willing to sit for their portrait anymore.
+Portrait clients. however, still expect to glow with life on canvas.

-– This is an exceptionally lonely vocation.
-You're working by yourself most of the time, with no lunch meetings, no coworker support, and little meaningful feedback.
+• This is a lonely vocation.
+You’re working by yourself most of the time, with no lunch meetings, no coworker support, and little meaningful feedback.

-Painting is the same way.
-It's a wonderful activity that can deepen you while removing stress from your life.
+Painting is no different.
+It’s a wonderful activity that can expand you while taking stress out of your life.

-But an unpredictable career path that will bring a new dimension of stress into your life.
-The internal and external pressure to produce, exhibit and sell, continually, can be exhausting.
+But an unpredictable career that brings new stress into your life.
+The internal and external pressure to produce, exhibit, and sell, continually, can be exhausting.

 And the bad news?

-Read on then, because here's what your new job entails...
+Wonderful.
+Read on because here’s what your dream job entails:

 Becoming Frighteningly Good

-Let's focus on just two approaches you can take with your output.
+Let’s look at two approaches you can take with your output.

-The First Approach is to crank out a bunch of nice-looking, affordable works of art that will beautify people's homes.
-It's a perfectly sensible approach that some artists do very well with.
+The first approach is to crank out a slew of appealing, affordable works of art that will beautify peoples’ homes.
+It’s a perfectly sensible approach that some artists do very well with.

-The Second Approach is to devote 80% or your time to getting good.
-But not just good–impossibly good.
-Producing museum-quality art and pricing it higher (again, we're talking livelihood here).
-This puts you in a completely different category, and some interesting things begin to happen:
+The second approach is to devote 80% of your time to getting good.
+But not just good, impossibly good.
+Producing museum-quality art and pricing it higher.
+Remember, we’re talking livelihood here.

-Your images start going viral.
-Collectors start coming after you, some of them actually fighting over your pieces.
-Contemporary master Ran Ortner (pictured above) can't meet the demand for his work, simply because nobody paints like him.
+Your images go viral.
+Collectors begin stalking you, some even fighting over your pieces.
+Contemporary master Ran Ortner can’t meet the demand for his work because nobody else paints like him.

-Some of my favorite strategies for taking your skills to the next level can be found in the post 5 Unusual Habits to Keep You Growing Artistically (particularly habit #2).
+Tips for taking your skills to the next level can be found in 5 Unusual Habits to Keep You Growing Artistically (See habit #2).

-Whoa.
-The whole point in becoming a painter is to quit my boring, dead-end job.
+Wait—the whole point in becoming a painter is to leave my boring, dead-end job.
 Why would I want to find another boring, dead-end job?

 Because this is an expensive habit.

-You'll need a studio, supplies, equipment, frames, possibly storage, and more.
-Fine if you have a financial cushion, but there's still no telling when your art will support itself, let alone you.
+You’ll need a studio, supplies, equipment, frames, storage, and more.
+Even if you have a financial cushion there’s no telling when your art will support itself, let alone you.

 killed my creativity